Ballyhoura Way

+Route

-The initial stage starts at St John’s Bridge, a crossroads 6.5 km north of the town of Kanturk, and follows minor roads to Ballyhea via Liscarroll.
+The initial stage starts at St John's Bridge, a crossroads 6.5 km north of the town of Kanturk, and follows minor roads to Ballyhea via Liscarroll.
 From Ballyhea, the trail crosses the Ballyhoura Mountains to the village of Ballyorgan.
 The Way continues through the mountains to Galbally via Kilfinane and Ballylanders.
 From Galbally, it follows the Glen of Aherlow to Tipperary town before following the road to the end of the trail at Limerick Junction.

-The Ballyhoura Way forms one of the stages of the Beara-Breifne Way, a walking and cycling route under development, intended to run from the Beara Peninsula, County Cork to Breifne, County Leitrim, following the line of Donal Cam O'Sullivan Beare’s march in the aftermath of the Battle of Kinsale in 1602.
+The Ballyhoura Way forms one of the stages of the Beara-Breifne Way, a walking and cycling route under development, intended to run from the Beara Peninsula, County Cork to Breifne, County Leitrim, following the line of Donal Cam O'Sullivan Beare's march in the aftermath of the Battle of Kinsale in 1602.
 It connects with the Multeen Way in Tipperary town.